 TASK 2.16 Microcomputer Model Refinement

-The annual review of
+The every-second-year survey of

 TASK 2.25 Collection of Transportation Planning Support Data

 CDTC continues to use interns for extensive data collection.

 These general tasks will continue in 2005-06, increasing the Capital District's base of locally-generated travel data and travel relationships.
 A small consultant budget is included to allow for specialized traffic studies (in addition to routine and special counts by NYSDOT and its consultants.)
 The consultant effort may include speed monitoring and speed-delay data collection.